-If students are pursuing the Jump Start TOPS Tech, they will be given a choice of which pathway - Automotive, Pro-Start (food service), Carpentry, Agriculture, Hospitality & Customer Service, or Entrepreneurship - they would like to pursue.
+If students are pursuing the Jump Start TOPS Tech, they will be given a choice of which pathway the would like to pursue.
 In order to complete a Jump Start Tops Tech Pathway, students are required to attain Jump Start statewide or regional credentials.
 To earn this, students will need to pass credentialing exams specific to their pathway.